 Send your completed Course Approval application form and supporting documentation to: firstname.lastname@example.org

 (for assistance with completing the form please see Course Approval guidance for course organisers )

 CPD points can be assigned to your course and should be calculated as follows: "One hour of activity equals one CPD point" (excluding breaks).
 Once you have calculated the CPD points for a course, you can confirm this to attendees by way of a certificate or letter of attendance, or both.
 The College will update members’ records and issue certificates of attendance after each course has taken place, and upon receipt of the following:

 A signed register of participants (preferably typed), giving full names, membership numbers and current addresses

 Administrative fee of £5.00 per person

 Please Note: we strongly recommend applications are submitted at least 6 months before the course is first due to take place, as this allows time for any feedback and adjustments to be relayed to and considered by the applicant.
-It also increases the likelihood of your course being included in Podiatry Now; the journal that our members receive monthly.
+It also increases the likelihood of your course being included in The Podiatrist, the journal that our members receive bi-monthly.